Seeing your most loved dog breeds with spotted tongues most time is termed to be that the dog is a Chow mix.

 Over 35 Breeds Are Prone To Spots On Their Tongues

-Why are Their Dog Breeds with Spotted Tongues and Why Do Dogs Have Spotted Tongues?
+Why are Their Dog Breeds with Spotted Tongues, and Why Do Dogs Have Spotted Tongues?

-However, having a Chow in your mixed breed is very possible since they’re one of the oldest breeds known to man, but there’s also 38 other breeds known for having spotted tongues.
+However, having a Chow in your mixed breed is possible since they’re one of the oldest breeds known to man, but there’s also 38 other breeds known for having spotted tongues.

 You can pin down the area a little bit, but you’re still looking at a lot of combinations when you consider 38 breeds that are prone to develop spots on their tongue.